 NCMPR stands in solidarity with community colleges across the nation to reaffirm our unwavering commitment to diversity, equity and inclusion – a commitment rooted in the belief that we must celebrate our differences and embrace diverse perspectives and cultures.

 Diversity, equity and inclusion is one of NCMPR's four strategic priorities.
 It is overseen by a director-at-large who chairs a committee of members from each of NCMPR's seven districts.
+The director-at-large (DEI) is a member of NCMPR's national board of directors.

 The National Council for Marketing & Public Relations welcomes members of all backgrounds, ethnicities, nationalities, religions, gender identities and sexual orientations.
 We believe being diverse, equitable and inclusive makes our organization better and more representative of our members and the institutions and communities we serve.
 NCMPR takes a resolute approach in its response to any display of insensitivity to diversity and inclusion through words, images or actions.
 We seek to foster an organization that is universally welcoming, respectful, educational and professional to all.
 We believe diversity is strength.